concur/developer.concur.com/api-guides/ERP-integration/erp-integration.markdown

 Professional Edition:

 1. Obtain a list extract definitions for your client.
-Keep in mind that the authorization header with the OAuth token must be for a valid user.
-The OAuth consumer must have one the following role in Concur: Web services Administrator for Professional ERP Integration.

     Your GET request looks like the example for the Expense extract (ensure you also develop support for the Concur Invoice extract):